apereo/cas/cas-server-documentation/installation/Service-Management.md

 The service management webapp is a Web application that may be deployed along side CAS that provides a GUI to manage service registry data.

 ## Demo

 The Service Management web application is available for demo at [https://jasigcasmgmt.herokuapp.com/cas-services](https://jasigcasmgmt.herokuapp.com/cas-services)

 ## Considerations

 It is not required to use the service management facility explicitly.
 CAS ships with a default configuration that is suitable for deployments that do not need or want to leverage the capabilities above.
-The default configuration allows any service contacting CAS over https/imaps to use CAS and receive any attribute configured by an `IPersonAttributeDao` bean.
+The default configuration allows any service contacting CAS over https/imaps to use CAS.

-A premier consideration around service management is whether to leverage the user interface.
-If the service management webapp is used, then a `ServiceRegistryDao` that provides durable storage (e.g. `JpaServiceRegistryDaoImpl`) must be used to preserve state across restarts.

 It is perfectly acceptable to avoid the service management webapp Web application for managing registered service data.
 In fact, configuration-driven methods (e.g. XML, JSON) may be preferable in environments where strict configuration